47degrees/github4s/docs/src/main/tut/git_data.md

 You can create a tree using `createTree`, it takes as arguments:

-- the repository coordinates (`owner` and `name` of the repository)
+- the repository coordinates (`owner` and `name` of the repository).
 - `baseTree`: the SHA1 of the tree you want to update with new data.
 - `treeDataList`: list (of path, mode, type, and sha/blob) specifying a tree structure:
-- `path`: The file referenced in the tree
+- `path`: The file referenced in the tree.
-- `mode`: The file mode; one of 100644 for file (blob), 100755 for executable (blob), 040000 for subdirectory (tree), 160000 for submodule (commit), or 120000 for a blob that specifies the path of a symlink
+- `mode`: The file mode; one of 100644 for file (blob), 100755 for executable (blob), 040000 for subdirectory (tree), 160000 for submodule (commit), or 120000 for a blob that specifies the path of a symlink.
-- `type`: Either blob, tree, or commit
+- `type`: Either blob, tree, or commit.
-- `sha`: The SHA1 checksum ID of the object in the tree
+- `sha`: The SHA1 checksum ID of the object in the tree.
 - `content`: The content you want this file to have.
  GitHub will write this blob out and use that SHA for this entry.
 Use either this, or tree.sha.